Gwen (film): Plot

-Back at home, Mother suffers a violent seizure.
-At church, another seizure draws the attention of Dr Wren, who prescribes tonic wine, noting that his practice is owned by the local quarry company.
-Back home, Gwen retrieves eggs from the hen but finds that a rat has destroyed the eggs.
-After supper, Gwen finds her mother cutting her own arms and collecting the blood in a bowl.
+Afterward Gwen finds Mother standing in the pasture among their mutilated and killed sheep.
+Gwen investigates the cholera infected house and sees signs indicating a struggle and finds their sheep were also mutilated.
+Gwen tells Mother about the similarities to their current situation and is told to stop.

-The following day, Gwen attempts to sell vegetables at the market.
-She notices the villagers ignoring her, while some give her odd, unsettling looks.
-As she returns home, a flash of lightning frightens her horse, which runs off.
-It later returns severely injured, and needs to be put down.
+Mother suffers a violent seizure and later at church, another seizure draws the attention of Doctor Wren, who prescribes tonic wine, noting that his practice is owned by the local quarry company.
+The following day, Gwen sells vegetables at the market and notices the villagers ignoring her or giving her unsettling looks.

 Men from the Quarry come to the farm.
-Gwen eavesdrops on the conversation with Mother, and hears them claiming Gwen stole the tonic and demanding to buy the lands from Mother.
-Mother sends them away and forces Gwen to butcher the horse as punishment.
-When Gwen refuses, Mother hacks off the horse's head with a hatchet, and has another seizure.
-Gwen later has a nightmare about her mother being possessed.
+Gwen eavesdrops on the conversation with Mother and hears them demanding to buy the lands from Mother.
+Mother sends them away and forces Gwen to butcher their dead horse as punishment for eavesdropping.
+When Gwen refuses, Mother hacks off the horse's head and has another seizure.

 While reading a letter at her mother’s request, Gwen learns that her father will not return home, a fact her mother has concealed.
-That night, a man approaches the farmhouse with a dagger; in the ensuing struggle, Gwen and her mother kill him.
-Her mother orders the girls to flee, but the quarry men arrive, overpower her, and burn both her and the house.
+That night, a man approaches the farmhouse with a dagger and Gwen and Mother kill him.
+Mother orders the girls to flee as the quarry men arrive, overpower her and burn both her and the house.

-Gwen and Mari escape into the hills.
-As they watch their home burn, Mari asks where they will go.
-Gwen replies that they will search for their father..
+Gwen and Mari escape into the hills and watch their home burn.
+Mari asks where they will go and Gwen replies that they will search for their father.